kroma-network/kroma-specs/specs/validator-system-v2/overview.md

 ## Background

-The [current permissionless validator system](../protocol/validator.md) of Kroma ensures economic security by bonding `REQUIRED_BOND_AMOUNT` of ETH each time the validator submits an [L2 output root][g-l2-output].
+The [current permissionless validator system](../protocol/validator.md) of Kroma requires validators to bond `REQUIRED_BOND_AMOUNT` of ETH each time the validator submits an [L2 output root][g-l2-output].
 While successfully involving over 360 validators (as of 6/3/24), there are a few drawbacks in the current system that need to be addressed: